-In addition, in order to provide working capital or finance transaction costs in connection with an intended initial business combination, our sponsor, initial stockholders, officers, directors, director nominees or their affiliates may, but are not obligated to, loan us funds on a non-interest basis.
+In addition, in order to provide working capital or finance transaction costs in connection with an intended initial business combination, our sponsor, officers, directors, director nominees or their affiliates may, but are not obligated to, loan us funds on a non-interest basis.
 If we complete our initial business combination, we would repay such loaned amounts.
 In the event that our initial business combination does not close, we may use a portion of the working capital held outside the trust account to repay such loaned amounts but no proceeds from our trust account would be used for such repayment.
 Up to \$3,000,000 of such loans may be converted into working capital warrants at a price of \$1.50 per warrant at the option of the lender.
-We do not expect to seek loans from parties other than our initial stockholders, officers, directors, director nominees or their affiliates as we do not believe other third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.
+We do not expect to seek loans from parties other than our sponsor, officers, directors, director nominees or their affiliates as we do not believe other third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.

-Our sponsor has agreed that it will purchase an aggregate of 5,166,667 (or 5,766,667 if the underwriters' over-allotment option is exercised in full) private placement warrants at a price of \$1.50 per warrant (\$7,750,000 in the aggregate or \$8,650,000 if the underwriters' over-allotment option is exercised in full) in a private placement that will occur simultaneously with the closing of this offering.
-Each private placement warrants entitles the holder to purchase one share of our common stock at \$11.50 per share.
-Title to the private placement warrants cannot be transferred until 30 days after the completion of our business combination, subject to certain limited exceptions (as described below under "Principal Stockholders - Transfers of Founder Shares, Private Placement Warrants and Working Capital Warrants").
-The private placement warrants will be non-redeemable so long as they are held by the initial purchasers or their permitted transferees for cash or on a cashless basis.
+Our sponsor has agreed that it will purchase an aggregate of 5,966,667 (or 6,686,667 if the underwriters' over-allotment option is exercised in full) private placement warrants at a price of \$1.50 per warrant (\$8,950,000 in the aggregate or \$10,030,000 if the underwriters' over-allotment option is exercised in full) in a private placement that will occur simultaneously with the closing of this offering.
+Each private placement warrants cannot be transferred until 30 days after the completion of our business combination, subject to certain limited exceptions (as described below under "Principal Stockholders - Transfers of Founder Shares, Private Placement Warrants and Working Capital Warrants").
+The private placement warrants will be non-redeemable so long as they are held by the initial purchasers or their permitted transferees.
+The private placement warrants may also be exercised by the initial purchasers or their permitted transferees for cash or on a cashless basis.
 Otherwise, the private placement warrants have terms and provisions that are identical to those of the warrants being sold as part of the units in this offering.